makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 ### Import the necessary libraries

 !!!
 Caution
-    It's important that you use the *"*-sign for important the *Adafruit_SSD1306* library.
+    It's important that you use the *"*-sign for including the *Adafruit_SSD1306* library.
 With the quotation marks the enviroment searches first in the local directory for this library.
 Here it's important that you put a patched version of this library in your working directory of the sketch.
 You need [Adafruit_SSD1306.h](../../source/esp32/OLED_1/Adafruit_SSD1306.h) and  [Adafruit_SSD1306.cpp](../../source/esp32/OLED_1/Adafruit_SSD1306.cpp).

 ```c
 #include "Adafruit_SSD1306.h"